NatoRodrigues/infra-terraform-aws/README.md

 3. **Readiness check**: polls LocalStack's `/_localstack/init/ready` endpoint until initialization completes.
 4. **Backend provisioning**: creates the S3 bucket (`renato-terraform-state`) and the DynamoDB lock table (`terraform-locks`).
 5. **Terraform init & validate**: initializes the backend and providers, then validates the configuration.
-6. **Terraform plan**: generates the execution plan for the full topology.
+6. **Terraform plan**: generates the execution plan (VPC, 2 private subnets, 4 VMs, ALB, security groups, and conditional Route 53).
 7. **Terraform apply**: applies the plan on pushes to `main`, acting as an integration test of the code.

 > **Note:** because LocalStack is destroyed when the job ends, `apply` here validates that the code works; it does not deliver infrastructure.
 A real CD stage (AWS + OIDC + manual approval) is on the [roadmap](#-roadmap).